Megan E. Boyd

 - Biography

 Boyd joined the Georgia State University College of Law in 2014 as an adjunct instructor in the Lawyering: Foundations program.
-She is now a senior lecturer of law and teaches Civil Procedure I and II, Professional Responsibility, Advanced Strategies in Legal Argument, and Animal Law.
+She is now an assistant clinical professor of law, working with Externship Director Kendall Kerew in the College of Law’s Externship Program.
+Boyd also teaches Civil Procedure: Rules, Professional Responsibility, Advanced Strategies in Legal Argument, and Animal Law.

 Before joining the College of Law, Boyd served as a law clerk and worked as a litigator at an Atlanta law firm, where she focused on bad faith and coverage defense and served as the co-chairperson of the firm's appellate practice group.
 She has represented clients in state and federal trial and appellate courts.

-Boyd is the author of Show, Don’t Tell: Legal Writing for the Real World (co-written with Adam Lamparello).
-She has also written numerous articles on legal writing and animal law, and has spoken on these topics at conferences and seminars across the country.
-She currently serves as the Vice-Chairperson of the Animal Law Section of the State Bar of Georgia and as the College of Law's representative on the Bar's Formal Opinion Advisory Board.
+Boyd is the editor of the Scribes Journal of Legal Writing, which publishes cutting edge, first-rate legal writing scholarship.
+Boyd is also the author of Show, Don’t Tell: Legal Writing for the Real World (co-written with Adam Lamparello).
+She has written numerous articles on legal writing and animal law and has spoken on these topics at conferences and seminars across the country.

-Boyd is pursuing a PhD in English Literature, where her research focuses on the roles of law in children's literature.
+Boyd is pursuing a PhD in English Literature, where her research focuses on the role of law in children's literature, specifically the works of Lewis Carroll.

 - Publications